Eating ice? Finding it hard to focus?

 According to the National Health and Nutrition Examination Survey, nearly 1 in 10 non-pregnant women have low iron.
 Pregnant women are especially vulnerable.
 Even with lower daily intake needs, men can have low iron.

-If you've never thought about iron, don't eat much meat, or you're trying a diet you read about online, this post is for you!
+If you don't eat much meat or you're trying a diet you read about online, this post is for you.
+Here's an overview of iron and iron-rich foods to help you feel great and work better!

 Low iron makes life hard; make sure you're getting enough each day